chengkuangan/pgwdemo/README.md

 * You will need to have jq command line install on your PC.
 Please proceed to download and install from https://stedolan.github.io/jq/.
 Make sure the executable is configured at PATH variable and accessible from command line.
 * You should have the following Operators installed:
   * Red Hat AMQ Streams Operator
-  * Prometheus Operator Community Version
   * Red Hat AMQ Streams Operator
   * Red Hat ServiceMesh Operator
   * Kiali Operator by Red Hat
   * Jaeger Operator by Red Hat
-  * ElasticeSearch Operator 4.2.4-201911050122 by Red Hat
+  * ElasticeSearch Operator by Red Hat

   For simplicity, install the operators for all namespaces if possible.
 * You need to have oc command line tool installed on your local PC.